 - Alfonso X of Castile (13th century)

 Alfonso was an astronomer.
 And he was highly frustrated by the complexity of his calculations of celestial motions using a method called epicylces.
-But it never dawned on him that the serious mathematical challenges he faced did not come from a flaw in nature but from himself misunderstanding it: his fundamental assumption that the earth was in the centre of the universe was - though theologically flattering - simply wrong.
+But it never dawned on him that the serious mathematical challenges he faced did not come from a flaw in nature but from himself misunderstanding it: his fundamental assumption that the earth was in the center of the universe was - although theologically flattering - simply wrong.

 Could it be that people are actually not evil just like that?
-That they would actually prefer to be good and fair?
-That the evil we observe everywhere nowadays is rather the result of the fact that, if several billion lunatics try to build a great „funny farm“ for themselves, the result does not necessarily need to be funny?
+That they would actually much prefer to be good and fair?
+That the evil we observe everywhere nowadays is rather the result of the fact that if several billion lunatics try to build a great „funny farm“ for themselves, the result does not necessarily need to be funny?

 I feel a bit lonely these days.
 If you take some time to look into this problem too, I'd appreciate very much.
-Thanky you for reading.